JaykeBird/PathfinderJson/README.md

 If it does not open or an error occurs (may take a few moments), you may need to install the Visual Studio C++ Redistributable package.
 I've included this for your convenience in the MSVC folder here, and in version 0.9.1 downloads and later.
 See [Microsoft's website](https://www.microsoft.com/en-us/download/details.aspx?id=52685) for more details.
 If there's still problems, make sure you have all updates installed; see the purple Note box on [this Microsoft webpage](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x#net-core-dependencies) for more details.

-You can reach out to me if you have any questions by [finding me on Twitter](https://twitter.com/JaykeBird) or [opening an Issue report](https://github.com/JaykeBird/PathfinderJson/issues/new) here on GitHub.
+You can reach out to me if you have any questions by [finding me on Twitter](https://twitter.com/JaykeBird) or [opening an issue report](https://github.com/JaykeBird/PathfinderJson/issues/new/choose) here on GitHub.

 ## How to use
 This program is just a single EXE file which contains everything.
 No prerequisites to install, no installer process.
 Just click on the EXE file and that's it!
 Do note that it may take a few seconds to open.